sefk/timesbee/README.md

 The center letter has to be used in all answers.
 Letters can be used any number of times to make up words of four letters or more.
 Every puzzles has at least one pangram, a word that uses all letters.
-It's possible for a puzzle to have multiple pangrams.
+A puzzle to have multiple pangrams.

 For more information, see https://nytbee.com/.
-This site isn't affiliated with the NY Times but is very cool and they don't seem to mind.
+This site isn't affiliated with the NY Times but is well done and the Times seems OK with it.

 ## This Program